 The purpose of this required course is to introduce the student to the role of pharmaceutical agents in assisting patients with health problems throughout the lifespan.
 A brief history and a discussion of the legal controls that regulate the field of pharmacology are included.
 Drug prototypes are utilized to examine the major classifications of drugs.
 Use of a handheld electronic devise and accompanying software facilitates discussion of major drug classification with regard to pharmacokinetics, therapeutic uses, adverse reactions, precautions, and contraindications.
 Special considerations of diverse cultural backgrounds, ethnic factors, access to financial resources, lifespan issues, and genetic variations impacting drug therapy are included.
 Health teaching and nursing implications for drug classifications are discussed.

-This required course introduces nursing students to the basics of the research process and research methodology in a manner to allow the reading and understanding of research articles.
-Emphasis is placed on nursing research in a context of identification of practice issues, levels of evidence, identification and synthesis of evidence, translation into practice, participation in quality improvement, and evaluation of outcomes.
-This required course meets the university's core curriculum requirements for writing.
-Writing proficiency is required for a passing grade in this course.
-A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.
+This required course introduces nursing students to the basics of the research process and methodology, enabling them to read and understand research articles.
+Emphasis is placed on nursing research within a framework of systems thinking, ethical considerations, and critical analysis, focusing on identifying practice issues, synthesizing levels of evidence, translating research into practice, participating in quality improvement initiatives, and evaluating patient care outcomes.
+Writing proficiency is required for a passing grade.
+Students who do not demonstrate the writing skills expected of an upper-division student will not earn a passing grade, regardless of performance in other areas of the course.

-This required course introduces nursing students to the basics of the research process and research methodology in a manner to allow the reading and understanding of research articles.
-Emphasis is placed on nursing research in a context of identification of practice issues, levels of evidence, identification and synthesis of evidence, translation into practice, participation in quality improvement, and evaluation of outcomes.
-This required course meets the university's core curriculum requirements for writing.
-Writing proficiency is required for a passing grade in this course.
-A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.
+This required course introduces nursing students to the basics of the research process and methodology, enabling them to read and understand research articles.
+Emphasis is placed on nursing research within a framework of systems thinking, ethical considerations, and critical analysis, focusing on identifying practices issues, synthesizing levels of evidence, translating research into practice, participating in quality improvement initiatives, and evaluating patient care outcomes.
+Writing proficiency is required for a passing grade.
+Students who do not demonstrate the writing skills expected of an upper-division student will not earn a passing grade, regardless of performance in other areas of the course.

-This required course introduces nursing students to the basics of the research process and research methodology in a manner to allow the reading and understanding of research articles.
-Emphasis is placed on nursing research in a context of identification of practice issues, levels of evidence, identification and synthesis of evidence, translation into practice, participation in quality improvement, and evaluation of outcomes.
-This required course meets the university's core curriculum requirements for writing.
-Writing proficiency is required for a passing grade in this course.
-A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.
+This required course introduces nursing students to the basics of the research process and methodology, enabling them to read and understand research articles.
+Emphasis is placed on nursing research within a framework of systems thinking, ethical considerations, and critical analysis, focusing on identifying practice issues, synthesizing levels of evidence, translating research into practice, participating in quality improvement initiatives, and evaluating patient care outcomes.
+Writing proficiency is required for a passing grade.
+Students who do not demonstrate the writing skills expected of an upper-division student will not earn a passing grade, regardless of performance in other areas of the course.

 The purpose of this course is to provide first semester upper division nursing students with an introduction to the nature of nursing education and to the function, resources, and activities of Capstone College of Nursing and The University of Alabama.
 The course will provide students with information about themselves as learners, a theoretical and practical understanding of nursing-specific learning strategies, and opportunities to apply these strategies—using processes of reflective decision-making and critical evaluation—for maximizing learning, academic success, and personal fulfillment.
 The course will explore topics for success, including: developing a better understanding of the learning process, acquiring basic academic survival skills, and ensuring maintenance of students’ physical and mental health and well-being.
 The ultimate goal of the course is to equip each student with the confidence and basic skills necessary for successful completion of the baccalaureate nursing degree program.